 If you don't know the dangers of shopping online, you don't want to learn by experience.
 Massive amounts of money change hands each day via legal Internet commerce, but not all Internet commerce is legal and not all of it is safe.
 Digital citizenship is a code of conduct, and just as in the real world, the Internet world has its share of scammers out to get your money.

 Digital security is about taking action to protect yourself and your UWF community from online threats.
-This means selecting strong passwords and keeping them secret, taking precautions to protect your computer from spyware, and using anti-virus software (free to UWF students and employees).
+This means selecting strong passwords and keeping them secret, taking precautions to protect your computer from spyware, and using anti-virus software.

-As a computer user, it is your responsibility to be aware of security threats and to protect against these threats.
+As a computer user, it is your responsibility to be aware of and protect against security threats.
 The consequences of not staying protected include identity theft, loss of computer data, and damage to your personal reputation.
 Every time you hear about a security breach on the nightly news, it comes as a result of individuals not taking security seriously.
 This is not something you want on your resume.

 UWF Computing Resources Usage Agreement